Philippcmd/DebugStickFlowerPot/README.md

 DebugStickFlowerPot is a utility plugin for Minecraft servers.
 It allows server admins to use the debug stick to change the plants in flower pots.

-The latest Downloads can be found on [Modrinth](https://modrinth.com/plugin/debug-stick-flower-pot/versions)
+The latest downloads can be found on [Modrinth](https://modrinth.com/plugin/debug-stick-flower-pot/versions)

 ## How to use: